RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 At the time, I felt like I had done everything you were supposed to do: graduated with honors from a reputable university, had 2 internships under my belt, and had a successful senior project to show.

-But amidst the 'correction' of the software engineering job market in the wake of the COVID pandemic, it proved to be more difficult than I hoped to land a job.
+But amidst the shift in the economy and the software engineering job market in the wake of the COVID pandemic, it proved to be more difficult than I hoped to land a job.
 After my 2nd internship ended in August, I patiently waited for a job offer that never came.
 And as fall rolled around, I learned from a call to my team manager that they didn't have allocation to extend full-time offers to me nor